sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

   data: T[],
   filterGroup: GroupFilter
 ): T[] {
-  // If the no rows, we dont need to continue if (data.length === 0) {
+  // If the no rows, we don't need to continue if (data.length === 0) {
     return data;
   }